vaskoGut/Learning/README.md

     5. @babel/runtime - helpers for optimisinig babel work.
 It helps for example to exclude repeatable code.
 ______________

- 4. ### time-complexity
+ 4. ### time complexity space complexity

+     **Time complexity**.
 It calculates amount of time it takes to run an algorithm.
       - **O(1)** - constant.
 Run time is independent - we don't worry about the input size.
         ![image](https://github.com/vaskoGut/Learning/assets/7413864/b88820ea-d150-4fcf-89a4-8c4f89b62001)
         Examples: accessing an Array Element, REtrieving a Value from object.
 Retrieving element of array or object takes constant times.